saranb3/Study-With-Me/README.md

 ## License

-This project is open source and available for personal and educational use.
+This project is open source and available under the MIT License.

 ## Feedback and Contributions

 Feedback and contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+Feel free to fork the repository, submit issues, or create pull requests.

+---

+Created by Mighty Burapachaisri